-Abstract.
-High availability in peer-to-peer DHTs requires data redundancy.
-This paper takes user download behavior into account to evaluate redundancy schemes in data storage and share systems.
-Furthermore, we propose a hybrid redundancy scheme of replication and erasure coding.
-Experiment results show that replication scheme saves more bandwidth than erasure coding scheme, although it requires more storage space, when average node availability is higher than 48%.
-Our hybrid scheme saves more maintenance bandwidth with acceptable redundancy factor.
+Abstract In order to provide high data availability in peer-to-peer (P2P) DHTs, proper data redundancy schemes are required.
+This paper compares two popular schemes: replication and erasure coding.
+Unlike previous comparison, we take user download behavior into account.
+Furthermore, we propose a hybrid redundancy scheme, which shares user downloaded files for subsequent accesses and utilizes erasure coding to adjust file availability.
+Comparison experiments of three schemes show that replication saves more bandwidth than erasure coding, although it requires more storage space, when average node availability is higher than 47%; moreover, our hybrid scheme saves more maintenance bandwidth with acceptable redundancy factor.